SpicyCitrus/Project-Nimbus/README.md

 ### Why is the bot offline?
 >  - The bot may be offline for a period of time as maintenance to code the bot, The bot also may be offline if the account is used somewhere else.
 ### - How do I check the bots status?
 > - Go to our discord server and check the bot "Archive Bot" is online.
-If it is offline, it will be offline.
+This correlates to the bot.
 > ![](Images/discordbot.png)
 # Terms Of Service
 >  - Under no circumstances will you use our service for bad intentions.